tych0/lxd-pkg-ubuntu/specs/rest-api.md

 In the source container case, the following dict must be passed:

     {
         "public":   true,         # True or False
+        "filename": filename,     # Used for export
         "source": {
             "type": "container",  # One of "container" or "snapshot" "name": "abc"
         },
         "properties": {           # Image properties
             "os": "Ubuntu",
         }
     }